rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `attic_type` (str): Type of attic (e.g., “None”, “Vented Attic”)

-Geometry Building Horizontal Location SFA
+Geometry Building Horizontal Location SFA / Geometry Building Horizontal Location MF

 `is_middle_unit` (bool): Indicator for whether the unit is a middle unit in the building.
 In the simulation feature, there are 3 options for attached homes: left, right and middle.
 Since middle unit seems like the only thing that would affect energy consumption, this is coded as a binary indicator for whether or not it is a middle unit, which is always false for detached home.

+Geometry Building Level MF

+`unit_level_in_building` : The level of the unit within the building: `Top`, `Middle`, `Bottom` , for Multi-Family, otherwise `None`.

-Geometry Building Number Units SFA
+Geometry Building Number Units SFA / Geometry Building Number Units MF

-`n_building_units` (int): Number of units in the building, set to 1 for all detached homes.
+`n_building_units` (int): Number of units in the building, set to 1 for all detached homes and mobile homes.

 Geometry Building Type ACS:

-`is_attached` (bool): Indicator for whether the single family home is attached.
+`is_attached` (bool): Indicator for whether the home is attached (includes single family attached and multi-family).

+`is_mobile_home` (bool): Indicator for whether the home is a mobile home.

-Geometry Floor Area: _We actually will use the sqft simulation feature which is created in EnergyPlus pre-processing_
+Geometry Floor Area: *We actually will use the sqft simulation feature which is created in EnergyPlus pre-processing*

 `sqft` (double): Finished floor area of the housing unit in ft^2.
-This is actually derived directly from the `sqft` variable which is the midpoint of the Geometry Floor Area variable.
+We actually directly use the `sqft`, which is derived from the Geometry Floor Area variable, which is the average conditioned floor area of AHS surveyed homes within the given housing type and Geometry Floor Area Bin.
 This variable is produced by a preprocessing step in EnergyPlus and output, but it isn’t technically sampled metadata feature, which is why it isn’t in this list.

 Geometry Foundation Type